-Fashion’s foray into film is not terribly novel.
+Fashion’s foray into film is hardly novel territory.
 Well-funded brands, like Chanel and Dior, have long created short “films” – oftentimes for fragrances.
-They have also released slightly longer ones, a la “Remember Now” – a 16-minute long mini movie highlighting the brand’s Cruise 2011 collection – or “The Return” – a 25-minute look at founder Coco Chanel's reopening of her couture house in 1954 – also for advertising purposes, albeit in the form of entertainment.
+They have also released slightly longer ones, a la “Remember Now” – a 16-minute long mini movie highlighting the brand’s Cruise 2011 collection – or “The Return” – a 25-minute look at founder Coco Chanel’s reopening of her couture house in 1954 – also for advertising purposes, albeit in the form of entertainment.

 As for whether the new slew of films, from Tom Ford’s “Nocturnal Animals” to Miu Miu’s latest films are glorified advertising, they might be – but those involved will certainly assure you that is not the case.

 While “A Single Man” featured Ford’s menswear, womenswear, accessories and beauty line, costume designer Phillips recalls trying “to sneak” a pair of the designer’s sunglasses on set for star Amy Adams to wear in “Nocturnal Animals,” and they were immediately bounced, she says.
 Phillips, said it was different the second time around.
 “This is Tom Ford the director, this is not an advertisement to sell clothes,” she told TheWrap.
 “He’s not making a movie to sell clothes.
 He made that very clear to me.”